I Used Cinnamon as a Sleep Aid…and it’s Good!

 Drink about an hour before bed.

 Even if you drink your warm cinnamon and honey before bed, it won’t help you sleep if you have bad sleep habits.
-Help yourself relax by taking a warm bath in sleep inducting bath salts and begin your relaxation sleep routine.
+Help yourself relax by taking a warm bath in sleep inducting bath salts and begin your relaxing sleep routine.
 Stay away from blue light blocking glasses a couple hours before bed, or at least wear blue light blocking glasses.

 Honey and Cinnamon Sleep Remedy Variations